Gianduja (chocolate): History

 The Continental System, imposed by Napoleon in 1806, prevented British goods from entering European ports under French control, putting a strain on cocoa supplies.
-A chocolatier in Turin named Michele Prochet extended the little chocolate he had by mixing it with hazelnuts from the Langhe hills south of Turin.
-It is unclear when solid gianduja was made for the first time, solid chocolate dating from the early 19th century only.
-It is however known that, in 1852, Turin-based chocolate manufacturer Caffarel invented gianduiotto, which is a small ingot-shaped gianduja.
+It is unclear when gianduja bars were made for the first time.
+However, Kohler is generally credited for the addition of (whole) hazelnuts to chocolate bars in 1830.
+It is also known that, in 1852, Turin-based chocolate manufacturer Caffarel invented gianduiotto, which is a small ingot-shaped gianduja.

 It takes its name from Gianduja, a Carnival and marionette character who represents the archetypal Piedmontese, natives of the Italian region where hazelnut confectionery is common.
+A textbook by Le Cordon Bleu writes this naming was an attempt to appeal to children.